BHCSSD/10.1.6-assignment-Collector-Card/README.md

 # P5.js Assignment 2 - Collector Card

-## Your job is to create a:
+## Your job is to create one of the following:
-- Sports card - or a sports-style card using actors, your favorite band/singer, etc.
+- Sports card -or- a playing card using actors, your favorite band/singer, etc.
-- Game card
+- Game card (pokemon, magic the Gathering, dnd)
 - ID Card
 - A $21 bill for Hobbslandia

 ## Set Up
-Create a new P5.js file and name the file 10.1.6-assignment-Collector-Card If doing a traditional collector card, set your canvas size to: 400,600.
-For other cards or topics, you can choose your own dimensions.
+Create a new P5.js file and name the file 10.1.6-assignment-Collector-Card

+If doing a traditional collector card, set your canvas size to 400,600.
+For other cards or topics, you can choose your dimensions.

 # Marks
 ## Base Requirements 50% - Your card must include the following:
 - A variable to store the name of your person/character.
-  - Every time you print that name, you must use the variable, rather than hard-coding in the text.
+  - Every time you display that name on the screen, you **must** use the variable, rather than hard-coding in the text.
 In other words, your text line should look like `text(nameVariable, 50, 50)` rather than `text(“Nugent-Hopkins”, 50,50)`
 - a background colour
 - a rectangle to indicate the shape of the card
   - Use the ROUNDED corner rectangle for a more professional look.
 [Click here](https://p5js.org/reference/#/p5/rect) to learn about rounded rectangles
 - THREE pictures
   - a picture of the person/character
-  - Other things such as a  team logo, super-power indicator, etc.
+  - Other pictures such as a  team logo, super-power indicator, etc.
 - Two fonts plus at least 2 different sizes.
 Text ideas could include:
   - person’s name
   - facts or statistics
   - your company logo